qipengwang/TransPose/README.md

 ## Introduction

-**[TransPose](https://arxiv.org/abs/2012.14214)** is a human pose estimation model based on a CNN feature extractor, a Transformer Encoder, and a prediction head.
+This repo contains codes for CV final project: **When Transformer Meets Pose Estimation: Methodology, Measurement and Analysis**.
+It is based on **[TransPose](https://arxiv.org/abs/2012.14214)**, which is a human pose estimation model based on a CNN feature extractor, a Transformer Encoder, and a prediction head.
 Given an image, the attention layers built in Transformer can efficiently capture long-range spatial relationships between keypoints and explain what dependencies the predicted keypoints locations highly rely on.

 ![Architecture](transpose_architecture.png)